ahmaazouzi/cs-topics/systems/memoryHierarchy.md

 ## Storage Technologies:
 ### Random-Access Memory:
-- Random-access memory (RAM) exists in two types: **static RAM (SRAM)** which is faster and much more expensive and used for caching in the CPU and outside of it, and **dynamic RAM (DRAM)** which is used for main memory and the *frame buffer for graphics* :confused:!
+- Random-access memory (RAM) exists in two forms: **static RAM (SRAM)** which is faster and much more expensive and used for caching in the CPU and outside of it, and **dynamic RAM (DRAM)** which is used for main memory and the *frame buffer for graphics* :confused:!
 The system used to type this document has a couple megabytes of SRAM and sever gigabytes of DRAM.

 #### SRAM:
 - SRAM stores data in a *bistable* cells where a cell can only be stable in one of two states.
 Any intermediate state is unstable and will quickly change to one of the two stable states which makes it a persistent type of memory holding its state as long as the power is on.
 An SRAM cell is made of a 6-transistor circuit.
 It has fast access and is resilient to electric disturbances.